Jump to Content

 Can I get financial help to insulate my home?

 The Warmer Kiwi Homes programme offers insulation and heater grants to low-income homeowners.
-Homeowners who hold a Community Services Card is considered as low income, as are people who live in areas identified as low – you can check if you live in an eligible area on the Energy Efficiency...
+Homeowners who hold a Community Services Card and those who live in areas that are identified as low income (you can check if you live in an eligible area on the Energy Efficiency & Conservation Authority website)....

 Home & community